SilverLucFox/SilverLucFox/README.md

 ---

 <p align="center">
-  <i>💡 "Code is not just about syntax—it's about solving problems and creating impact."</i>
+  <i> "Code is not just about syntax—it's about solving problems and creating impact."</i>
 </p>

 <p align="center">